gooofy/zamia-speech/README.md

 ```

 this will output extracted entries to `data/dst/speech/de/dict_wiktionary_de.txt`.
 We now need to
-train a sequitur model that translates these entries into our own IPA style and phoneme set:
+train a Sequitur G2P model that translates these entries into our own IPA style and phoneme set:

 ```bash
 ./wiktionary_sequitur_export.py
 ./wiktionary_sequitur_train.sh
 ```

-finally, we translate the entries and check them against the predictions from our regular sequitur model:
+finally, we translate the entries and check them against the predictions from our regular Sequitur G2P model:

 ```bash
 ./wiktionary_sequitur_gen.py